 You can see her latest interview at ballpitmag.com in "Featured Artists" and in the issues of August, September and October from The World of Interiors.

-Her latest work "Celebrando la Vida" (Gold Medal Winner) is exhibited at The American Museum at The Society of Illustrators, from January 9th, 2019 until February 2nd, 2019.
+Her latest work "Celebrando la Vida" (Gold Medal Winner) was exhibited at The American Museum at The Society of Illustrators, in early 2019.

 She is available for commissions and artistic collaborations.